 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

 Beijing city sightseeing: Local guide, Kung Fu lesson, Visit to the Temple of Heaven Park, Visit to Tian'anmen Square, Visit to the Forbidden City, Panoramic view from Jingshan Park

 Peking Roast Duck dinner

-Excursion to the Great Wall: Great Wall of China, Hike along the Great Wall
+Excursion to the Great Wall: Great Wall of China, Walk on the Great Wall of China

 Departure transfer, High-speed train Beijing-Xi'an, Arrival transfer